GRANTS PASS MUSEUM OF ART

 Thursday, May 9, 7pm - 9pm (doors open at 6:30)

 Ready for a unique and talented take on a wide range of musical traditions?
 Claude Bourbon is known throughout Europe and America for amazing guitar performances that take blues, Spanish, and Middle Eastern stylings into uncharted territories.

 Claude’s inimitable style incorporates all five digits on each hand dancing independently but in unison, plucking, picking and strumming at such speed and precision that his fingers often seem to melt into a blur.
 Thousands of people in the UK, Europe and USA have enjoyed listening to this virtuoso and for the majority of his audience it is an experience that compels them to return again and again to hear and watch him play, as his fingers lightly dance over the strings of his guitar and create a unique sound that is ’Claude’.

 Rupert Wates was born in London and studied at Oxford University.
 He has been a full time songwriter since the late 1990s, when he signed a publishing contract with Eaton Music Limited.
-His contract required him to write material in all kinds of styles and genres, for all kinds of artists.
-He worked extensively with Jazz vocalist Liz Fletcher, and wrote the album 'Blue Afternoons' (Mainstem, 2002) specially for her voice.
+In London he worked with some of the best performers in the city.
 Moving in 2001 to Paris, Wates formed his own quartet and began playing live regularly.
 In fall 2006 he came to the US.
 He is now based in New York City and Colorado.
 Since coming to the US, he has won more than 50 songwriting and performing awards (www.rupertwatesmusic.com/awards).

 Thursday, August 22, 7pm - 9pm (doors open at 6:30)